 - the steps we take to protect the privacy of personal information (including sensitive information and health information);

-- how we fairly and lawfully collect and handle personal information (including sensitive and health information);
+- how we fairly and lawfully collect, handle and store personal information (including sensitive and health information);

 - the purposes for which we collect, use and disclose personal information;